zivtech/vagrant-development-vm/README.md

 (see [default.config.yaml](https://github.com/zivtech/vagrant-development-vm/blob/master/default.config.yaml)
 for formatting options.

 - *hostname*: The hostname that gets set inside the VM.
-Defaults to `local`.
+Defaults to `vm`.
 - *private_ip*: The private IP to provision for this host.
 Defaults to `33.33.33.40`.
 - *box*:The base box to use to build the puppet work on top of.
 Commetning out the line below (or overriding in config,yaml) to switch to 12.04 should also work.